xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 ### Update gdb

-With Sourcetree in
+With a git client in [xpack-dev-tools/riscv-binutils-gdb](https://github.com/xpack-dev-tools/riscv-binutils-gdb)
-[xpack-dev-tools/riscv-binutils-gdb](https://github.com/xpack-dev-tools/riscv-binutils-gdb)

-With Sourcetree in
+With a git client in [xpack-dev-tools/riscv-binutils-gdb](https://github.com/xpack-dev-tools/riscv-binutils-gdb):
-[xpack-dev-tools/riscv-binutils-gdb](https://github.com/xpack-dev-tools/riscv-binutils-gdb):

 - check if there is a `sifive` remote pointing to